Center AffiliationAnnenberg Research Network on International Communication

 - Castells, M., Galperin, H., & Fernandez-Ardevol, M. (2011).
 Mobile communications and development in Latin America.
 Barcelona: Ariel.

-- Galperin, H. (forthcoming).
+- Galperin, H. (2017).
 Why Are Half of Latin Americans Not Online?
 A Four-Country Study of Reasons for Internet Non-Adoption.
 International Journal of Communciation.
 Pre-publication version (IJOC submission.pdf

 - Galperin, H., & Viecens, M. F. (2017).
 Connected for Development?
 Theory and evidence about the impact of Internet technologies on poverty alleviation.
 Development Policy Review.
 Pre-publication version (pdf).